How Much Does It Cost to Install a Japanese Toilet?

-The cost of a Japanese toilet seat is between $600 and $1,200, according to Priceonomics.
+A Japanese toilet seat costs between $400 and $500 (CAD 535 and CAD 670), according to House Digest.
 You'll need to have the seat connected to the toilet and wired up to your home's electrical system, for which you can expect to pay an additional $500.
 This is a slightly more complex job than installing a standard toilet seat, but you can add a washlet bidet seat without needing to replace your existing fixtures.

 Portable or handheld bidets cost far less than a full Japanese toilet or even a toilet seat add-on, and DIY installation of portable bidets is generally easier, too.
 However, some people find them more awkward or even slightly messy to use since they require manual aiming.
 With a toilet seat bidet or a full Japanese toilet, the spray nozzle is in a fixed position, and there's no aiming to worry about.